 As professional sports leagues such as the NBA and NFL continue to partner with gaming companies, the mainstream attractiveness among investors will expand.

 DraftKings is the early shining star.
 Following a three-way merger in April, the new company went public later that month.
 Trading on NASDAQ as DKNG, the market value of the stock has soared.
-This upward trend should continue with recent deals to expand into Colorado sports betting as well as opening up for online sports betting in Michigan.
+This upward trend should continue with recent deals to expand into Colorado sportsbooks as well as opening up for Michigan online sportsbooks.

 UK-based Flutter Entertainment entered the US market with its recent purchase of FanDuel.
 As part of a global sports betting group that also owns Paddy Power Betfair (PPB), expansion into this market remains a high priority.
 A relationship with Boyd Gaming was a natural first step since that company owns and operates 29 casinos across 10 different states.